sdg002/AzureTrials/arm-template-basics/readme.md

 In this example, we are executing the ARM template and pasing the name of the key vault as a parameter. **Important** - The secret name in the ARM template should be qualified with the name of the key vault.

+[??show a picture of key vault with storage secret and some other secret]

 ```powershell
 & az deployment group create --resource-group $Global:ResourceGroup --template-file $armTemplateFile `